 1836: Samuel Colt patented his revolver.
 1837: Thomas Davenport patented the first practical DC electric motor.
 1870: Hiram Revels, a Republican from MS, became the first black member of the United States Senate.
-1896: German chemist Ida Noddack, who co-discovered rhenium (named after the Rhine River).
+1896: German chemist Ida Noddack, who co-discovered rhenium (named after the Rhine River), was born.
 1901: United States Steel Corp. was incorporated by J.P.
 Morgan.
 1908: The first tunnel under the Hudson River (Hudson & Manhattan railway tunnel) opened.
 1928: The Federal Radio Commission (FRC) issued the first U.S. television license for Jenkins Laboratories.
 1933: The 1st aircraft carrier, USS Ranger (CV-4), was launched.
 1952: Brittan's Windscale plutonium plant began producing plutonium at Sellafield, on the Irish Sea coast.
 1964: French aircraft designer Maurice Farman died.